esp-rs/esp32/README.md

 [![Build Status](https://travis-ci.com/esp-rs/esp32.svg?branch=master)](https://travis-ci.com/esp-rs/esp32)

 A peripheral access crate the ESP32.
 See the [`svd2rust repo`](https://github.com/rust-embedded/svd2rust) for more infomation on how to use this crate.
+Espressif do not provide an SVD for the esp32, so the svd used in this project has been generated from the C header documentation via the [idf2svd tool](https://github.com/MabezDev/idf2svd).

 ## [`Documentation`](https://docs.rs/esp32/latest/esp32/)